 She will be available for rehoming once she has been spayed.

 Emma was brought to us when her owner died and we were told the family had no other option than to put her to sleep if no rescue could accept her.

-Emma is a very sweet lady who is around 14-16 years old.
+Emma is a very sweet lady who is around 14-16 years old, but she still loves to play with a laser toy!
 She is very friendly and likes her food, she was clearly well looked after in her previous home!
-She really doesn’t seem to like other cats and we’ve been told she wouldn’t get along with dogs.
+She may tolerate other cats as long as they aren't too lively and we’ve been told she wouldn’t get along with dogs.

 Emma would suit a quiet home, maybe with someone retired who can give her plenty of attention and a garden to potter about in.
 She has had urine and blood samples taken, as well as an abdominal scan.
 This has shown that one of her kidneys is slightly abnormal and will need monitoring in the future.